-- 1.1.1 This Appendix presents information relevant to the Achany Wind Farm Extension Grid Connection (hereafter referred to as the 'Proposed Development').
-It should be read in conjunction with Chapter 3: The Proposed Development and Chapter 9: Forestry of the Environmental Appraisal (EA).
-The location and layout of the Proposed Development are shown in Figure 1.1, Figure 1.2 and Figure 3.1a-e of the EA. - 1.1.2 As detailed in Chapter 9: Forestry, the Proposed Development impacts a total area of 49.7 ha of forestry and woodland.
-This includes the permanent removal of 0.88 ha of native broadleaved woodland and 48.82 ha of mixed conifer woodland.
-This area has been identified as the maximum area for woodland removal for the Proposed Development. - 1.1.3 In accordance with SSEN Transmission's (the Applicant's) commitment to achieve no net loss of woodland for new development projects, the area of woodland removal for the Proposed Development will be replanted through the application of this Compensatory Planting Management Strategy.
+- 1.1.1 This Appendix presents information relevant for the Dalchork Substation to Chleansaid Windfarm 132kV Overhead line (OHL) Connection. (hereafter referred to as the 'Proposed Development').
+It should be read in conjunction with Chapter 3: Description of the Proposed Development and Chapter 11: Forestry of the Environmental Appraisal (EA) Report.
+The location and layout of the Proposed Development are shown in Figure 11.1 Location and Figure 11.2 Site Layout of the EA Report. - 1.1.2 As detailed in Chapter 11: Forestry, the Proposed Development impacts a total area of 48.5 ha of forestry and woodland.
+This area has been identified as the maximum area for woodland removal for the Proposed Development. - 1.1.3 In accordance with the Applicant's commitment to achieve no net loss of woodland for new Development Projects, the area of woodland removal for the Proposed Development will be replanted through the application of this Compensatory Planting Management Strategy.